decentralgabe/idontlike/README.md

 Fuctionality I will be adding:
 –Hide/unhide 'like' buttons/text on Facebook (Done!)
 –Option page
-  –Enable idontlike by default
+&nbsp;&nbsp;–Enable idontlike by default
-  –Remember last state idontlike was in
+&nbsp;&nbsp;–Remember last state idontlike was in
 –Likes avoided calculator (?)
 –Hiding like buttons outside of Facebook